XavierFabregat/XavierFabregat/README.md

 Full Stack Developer
 --------------------

-I studied Physics in the university of Barcelona, but there I learned my love for programming, since then, I've been learning different programming languages, from Python, to JavaScript, Java, and Fortran.
+I studied Physics in the university of Barcelona, but there I learned my love for programming, since then, I've been learning different programming languages, from Python, to JavaScript, C#, and Fortran.
 I thrive on challenges and love learning new things.

 *   🌍  I'm based in Barcelona
 *   🖥️  See my portfolio at [here.](http://xavifabregat.com)